GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 /**
  * All Gravity PDF v4/v5/v6 templates have access to the following variables:
  *
- * @var array  $form      The current Gravity Form array
+ * @var array  $form      The current Gravity Forms array
  * @var array  $entry     The raw entry data
  * @var array  $form_data The processed entry data stored in an array
  * @var object $settings  The current PDF configuration
- * @var array  $fields    An array of Gravity Form fields which can be accessed with their ID number
+ * @var array  $fields    An array of Gravity Forms fields which can be accessed with their ID number
  * @var array  $config    The initialised template config class – eg. /config/zadani.php */